metavoid/canvas_demo1--responsive-snake/README.md

 # canvas_demo_1--responsive-snake
 Responsive psychedelic snake game created with canvas API.
-You can change look of everything during game and relax your mind.
+You can change look of everything during the game and relax your mind.

 --UNDER CONSTRUCTION--
 No score, replay, gameover, ui, settings modals, etc for now.